 To prevent tomato sauces from staining your good tupperware, simply refrain from microwaving them in the containers – it’s that process that stains them.

 If you don’t plan on putting the container in the microwave, you can line the container with aluminum foil.
 That way the food will lift right out with the foil when you’re ready to prepare it, and there will be no residue left behind.
+However, this should never be done with acidic foods like tomato sauce as the aluminum will react with the acid.
 Don’t forget to recycle the foil after use.